 Website content includes all the photos, text (copy), icons, animations, and audio.
 It’s the catch-all name for everything on a web site that shows up between the main menu and the footer.

 Your content is the main thing that search engines use to understand your site.
 It’s one of the most import factors they use to decide how your site should rank in a search.

-Good content does more than rank well in searches.
-It can inform your website visitors and give them a reason to trust you.
-Ultimately it can convert those visitors into leads which eventually turn into sales.
+Good content does a lot more than just rank well in searches.
+Website content informs your website visitors and gives them a reason to trust you.
+Ultimately, content helps to convert your visitors into leads and hopefully turns those leads into sales.